blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 # \_|  |___/_|\___/|_| |_|                                                     #
 ################################################################################
 ```
-Your mind extends beyond itself, an invisible appendeage that allows you to
+Your mind extends beyond itself, an invisible appendage that allows you to
 reach farther than your arms, see farther than your eyes, and to peer into and
 trifle with the minds of others.
 There is no outward evidence of your
 difference, and it is unclear whether you will ever meet someone